FreunzWa/FW_sync/medicine/neurology/dementia.md

         * two other core clinical features of DLB (usu appear early and persist). one core clincial feature and 1 supporting feature is suggestive of probable DLB
             - cognitive fluctuations (in 60-80%)
                 + episodic, a differential is stroke/ seizure. people blank out with staring episodes/ become confused or behave bizzarely, %with motor features, %excessively somnolent
-            - visual hallucinations (in 2/3)
+            - vivid visual hallucinations (in 2/3)
-                + may precede parkinsonism
-                + most useful clinical feature to distinguish from AD (in which hallucinations are v rare)
+                + most useful clinical feature to distinguish from AD (in which hallucatinsion are uncommon)
-                + eg people/ animals, abstract colors/ shapes, from brief corner of eye to very complex hallucaintions.
+                + eg people/ animals, abstract colors/ shapes. characteristically very vivid hallucinations
             - rapid eye movement sleep behaviour disorder\
                 + sleep related vocalisation or motor behaviours during REM that coirrelates with dream mentation. usu short in duration. %sleep related injuries.
             - parkinsonism (70-90%)